Bari Sobelson, MS, LMFTThe holidays are just around the corner. And, with that comes the following:

 - Cooking, eating and the hope that our pants will still zip

-- (For some military families) Figuring out how to navigate the holidays while a loved one is deployed
+- (For some military families) Navigating holidays with a loved one deployed

-- Having to manage a completely packed schedule full of school events, family gatherings, extracurricular activities, work holiday parties and all of the other things that might come up!
+- Managing a completely packed schedule full of school events, family gatherings, extracurricular activities, work holiday parties etc!

-- Planning ways to see everyone in the family over the holidays so that no one gets their feelings hurt
+- Planning how to see everyone so that no one gets their feelings hurt

-- Budgeting appropriately so that you can buy everyone nice gifts without going into complete debt
+- Budgeting so that you can buy nice gifts without going into complete debt

 Do any (or all) of these sound familiar to you?
 And, if you are anything like me, I somehow manage to have most of this list pop up every single year without fail.
 You would think that we would have all of this down to a science by now, right?
 Well, don’t you worry!
 You are in good company!
 Here are a few tips that might help you this holiday season!
 And, try to remember where you put this when you are feeling it all come back around next year.